Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 [Your Name]

-How to Write a Resume for your first job
+How to Create a Resume for your first job

-Here is an example of how to write a resume for a job seeker who is new to the field:
+Here’s an example of an example resume for a job seeker who is new to the field:

 Name: John Doe

-Contact Information: Number or email address LinkedIn profile
+Contact Information: Number and email address.
+LinkedIn profile

 Education: